It’s All About The Money…

 There’s Giving and Then There’s Giving

-Big Shifter has used several donation platforms for our clients and we are constantly on the look out for new platforms that best benefit them.
-We integrate those platforms into our client's websites so that their visitors fine a clear and easy way to donate to their cause.
+Big Shifter has used several donation platforms for our clients and we are constantly on the lookout for new platforms that best benefit them.
+We integrate those platforms into our client’s websites so that their visitors find a clear and easy way to donate to their cause.
 We help our clients write effective stories for their audiences.
-We love getting to know about our client's passions and why they started their nonprofit in the first place.
-Through our client partnerships we try to help them develop more than just givers to their nonprofits.
+We love getting to know about our client’s passions and why they started their nonprofit in the first place.
+Through our client partnerships, we try to help them develop more than just givers to their nonprofits.
 We try to help them build relationships through the stories they tell.

 ABOUT THE AUTHOR